San Francisco Locations

 Golden Gate Park

 I am not as familiar with Golden Gate Park as I am with other areas, but am always willing to explore new areas.
 If there is an area in Golden Gate Park that you are interested in shooting at, I would be more than willing to take extra time during our session in order to discover new places.
-The park is fun to explore since it has lots of greenery, Stow Lake, & Conservatory of Flowers
+The park is fun to explore since it has lots of greenery.

 Stow Lake in Golden Gate Park has lots of greenery, cool stone bridges, and even a waterfall (like what??).
-Also, there's an area nearby to rent row boats/paddle boats.
-If you're interested in renting a boat, I would love to photograph that in addition to another location. *hint, hint*
+Also, there's a boat house if you want to rent a rowboat/paddleboat.
+Just be ready to row!

 Sutro Baths is one of my absolute FAVORITE locations.
 Within walking distance, you can find trees, beautiful cliff views, a lovely sandy beach, and the bath area.
 While this area can get busy, especially right around the baths, there are a lot of niches to explore for wide variety of backgrounds in a short amount of time.